yuvi-18/git-notes/notes.md

-cd .. :- to change to previous directory clear:- to clear the view touch example.txt :- make a new file inside a folder
+cd .. :- to change to previous directory clear:- to clear the view touch example.txt :- make a new file inside a folder mkdir "folder name" :- to create a folder

 ### To check for the version